MainulDip/iOS-study/SwiftUI-100-Days/Architectural-SwiftUI-Data-State.md

 var propGetSet: String {
     get {
         return "Swift \(backingProperty)"
-        // return can be ommited as
+        // return can be omitted as
         // If the entire body of the function is a single expression, the function implicitly returns that expression }